nayak-nirmalya/bid-buddy/README.md

 ## Features

-- 🛠️ Complete shop built from scratch in Next.js 14
+- 🛠️ Completely built from scratch in Next.js 14
-- 💻 Beautiful landing page included
-- 🎨 Custom artworks made by a professional illustrator
-- 💳 Secret admin dashboard to manage orders
 - 🖥️ Drag-and-drop file uploads
 - 🛍️ Customers can purchase directly from you
 - 🌟 Clean, modern UI on top of shadcn-ui
-- 🛒 Completely custom phone case configurator
-- 🔑 Authentication using Kinde
+- 🔑 Authentication using Next-Auth
-- ✉️ Beautiful thank-you email after purchase
-- ✅ Apple-inspired configuration design
+- ✉️ Real-time notification with Knock & WebSocket
 - ⌨️ 100% written in TypeScript
 - 🎁 ...much more